Aim: streamline passenger traffic by reducing border crossing times

 Paris Aéroport has chosen Gemalto to equip, deploy, and maintain the new generation automated control smart gates.

 Based on face recognition technology, this solution aims to increase passengers' flow while improving perceived quality.
 The new automated control egates are being implemented across Paris-Charles de Gaulle and Paris-Orly.

 Passengers can cross through the new gates faster, simply with the aid of their passports and faces, saving appreciable time both on departure and arrival.

 Let's be precise:

 - The new facial recognition process took 10 to 15 seconds when the fingerprint-based one took 30 to 45 seconds.

-- The new system can be used by over 40% of travelers can use the new system as against 3 to 4% in fingerprint recognition.
+- Over 40% of travelers can use the new system as against 3 to 4% in fingerprint recognition.